ngzhekai/obsidian-note-sync/T AC3121/Lecture 2.md

 	* distributive over addition: ***a(b+c) = ab + ac***
 * If multiplication operation is commutative, it forms a **commutative ring**
 * If multiplication operation has an identity and no zero divisors, it forms an **integral domain**

+### Field

+A set of numbers.
+Having two operations which form:
+* abelian group for addition
+* abelia group for multiplication (ignoring 0)
+* ring

+Have hierarchy with more axioms/laws
+* group -> ring -> field